AcaplaStd/HyperLine/README.md

         td '9'
 ```

 You see?
-Now you don't have to type the same tags twice (like `<table>` and `</table>`) or useless symbols like '<', '>' or '/': now you can use Untitled Markup Language by Acapla Studios!
+Now you don't have to type the same tags twice (like `<table>` and `</table>`) or useless symbols like '<', '>' or '/': now you can use HyperLine!

-By the way, write us if you have any ideas about the naming ;)
+Be waiting for stable versions - be waiting for the revolution...